thiagosquid/thiagosquid/README.md

 ### I am Thiago Gomes

-- 🔭 I'm a Backend Java Developer.
+- 🔭 I'm a Java Backend Developer.

-- 🌱 I'm constantly learning new languages and creating my own personal projects.
-Also, I really enjoy attending tech related events.
+- 🌱 I'm constantly learning new things and creating my own personal projects to practice everything I learned.

 - 🏄🏻⚽ I like surf, bassguitar and soccer.

-- 👯 I’m looking forward to collaborate on any Open Source project which I consider interesting or useful and to learn otherthings.

 - 📫 How to reach me: use the badges below 😃